Day 1: Australia –– Beijing

 Day 10: Yangtze River Cruise (B,L,D)

 Venture to the location dubbed ‘City of Ghosts’, Fengdu, today and see its temples that depict demon paintings and imaginations of hell.
-Additional cost applies
+Enjoy farewell dinner later tonight.

 Day 11: Chongqing- Xi’an (B)